shivanand-patil/saltstack/README.md

 ## On each Salt Minion

-Run these commands on each system that you want to manage using Salt.
+Run these commands on each system that you want to manage using Salt ( Salt-Minion(s) ).
 ```bash
 curl -L https://bootstrap.saltstack.com -o install_salt.sh
 sudo sh install_salt.sh